kennyparsons/tarnation/README.md

 ├── syncarr/
 └── tautulli/
 ```
-Best practice would be to backup all the directories inside of `/root/docker/` instead of only backing up `/root/docker/`. **Future versions will accept a directory and a flag that will recursively handle all sub-directories as if they were individually backed up.**
+v1.3 introduced the `-s int` flag.
+The integer is how many levels deep do you want to go to consider a directory a tar candidate.
+This means tarnation will recursively handle all sub-directories as if they were individually backed up.
+Currently only -`s 0` and `1` are supported. `0` means tarnation will not try to individually tar subdirectories and it will just tar the main directory (which also includes subdirs).

 ### Example Environment
 - Script Location: `/opt/scripts/backup/tarnation.sh`